getanteon/alaz/Alaz-Architecture.md

 Then we build Alaz like a ordinary golang app more or less since compiled codes are embedded.

 #### How to Deploy Alaz
-Deployed as a DaemonSet resource on the cluster.
+Deployed as a privileged DaemonSet resource on the cluster.
-Important points to notice are the capabilities in order to load bpf programs:

-              - BPF
-              - PERFMON
-              - NET_ADMIN
-              - SYS_RESOURCE
+Alaz is required to run as a privileged container since it needs read access to `/proc` directory of the host machine.

+In order to link ebpf programs into kernel SYS_ADMIN and SYS_RESOURCE capabilities are required.
+For kernels 5.8+ BPF capability can be used instead of SYS_ADMIN.
+Since privileged container have all capabilties, we do not declare them explicitly.

 If we are going to use containerd, we must mount related sock path:
  `			- mountPath: /var/run/containerd/containerd.sock